tldr-pages/tldr/pages/linux/dex.md

 `dex --autostart --dry-run --environment GNOME`

-- Preview the value of DesktopEntry property Name:
+- Preview the value of the DesktopEntry property `Name`:

 `dex --property Name {{path/to/file}}`